 The shapes you use in conjunction with colors also affect the subconscious.
 For example, a red heart and a black heart won’t mean the same thing.
 There are many stylistic choices you can make with shapes, logos, pictures, and other graphic parts of your brand.
 They include:

 - Black/White pen drawing

 Branding is about consistency.
 It’s a vague term about providing a precise look and feel for your business.
 Having a brand style guide available to everyone in your business is one of the best ways to provide that consistency to your team.
 With that, your team can provide a consistent brand experience for your customers.

-If you want help with branding, we’d love to work with you!
+If these insider branding tips aren’t enough for you and you want help with branding, we’d love to work with you!
 At Technology Aloha, we act as a seamless extension of your business — like an in-house marketing team without the full-time commitment.
 Contact us today to learn more.